Nautilus (1800 submarine): Construction

 Through friends like Gaspard Monge and Pierre-Simon Laplace, Fulton obtained an interview with Napoleon, but was unable to garner support for his vessel; however, Fulton's friends pushed the Minister of Marine into appointing a scholarly panel, to consist of Volney, Monge, and Laplace, to assess the submarine.

 On July 3, 1801, at Le Havre, Fulton took the revised Nautilus down to the then-remarkable depth of 25 ft.
 With his three crewmen and two candles burning he remained for an hour without difficulty.
 Adding a copper "bomb" (globe) containing 200 ft^{3} (5.7m^{3}) of air extended the time underwater for the crew for at least four and a half hours.
-One of the renovations included a 1+1/2 in glass in the dome, whose light he found sufficient for reading a watch, making candles during daylight activities unnecessary.
+One of the renovations included a 1+1/2 in glass in the dome, whose light he found sufficient for reading a watch, making candles during daylight unnecessary.
 Speed trials put Nautilus at two knots on the surface, and covering 400 m in 7 minutes.
 He also discovered that compasses worked underwater exactly as on the surface.

 The first trial of a "carcass" destroyed a 40-foot sloop provided by the Admiralty.
 Fulton suggested that not only should they be used against specific ships by submarines, but be set floating into harbors and into estuaries with the tide to wreak havoc at random.

 The overseeing committee enthusiastically recommended the building of two brass subs, 36 ft long, 12 ft wide, with a crew of eight, and air for eight hours of submersion.

-In September, Napoleon expressed interest in seeing Nautilus, only to find that, as it had leaked badly, Fulton had her dismantled and the more important bits destroyed at the end of the tests.
+In September, Napoleon expressed interest in seeing Nautilus, only to find that, as it had leaked badly, Fulton had had it dismantled and the more important bits destroyed at the end of the tests.
 Despite the many reports of success by reliable witnesses, like the Prefect Marine of Brest, Napoleon decided Fulton was a swindler and charlatan.
 The French navy had no enthusiasm for a weapon they considered suicidal for the crews even though Fulton had no problems and despite evidence it would be overwhelmingly destructive against conventional ships.